hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/project.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When entering the data, there shouldn't be any response unless there is an error.
+An error may occur when someone enters the wrong data type, and the language should respond to them letting them know.
+Creating a graph should automatically return an image of the graph.
+There will need to be some srt of file system to save all the data as well.

 ### Expressiveness

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+I think it should be pretty simple setting up the classes within the language such as Food, Meal, Graph, and Dashboard.
+I thing making the sematics look nice will probably be the most difficult part but definitely possible.
+One thing that may be very challenging is data entry.
+Many of the fitness tracking apps can just scan barcodes of items and automatically enter the data.
+It will be very difficult to create something as efficient as that.

 ### Related work